EnvisionBlockchain/hedera-improvement-proposal/HIP/hip-28.md

 Organizations like DOVU, who is building a soil carbon sequestration application, believe offset projects should include incentivization structures by default including a layer of accountability so that the carbon capture abilities are optimized.
 If correct processes in agricultural for DOVU's use case aren't followed this can trigger a negative effect of carbon stores.

+Furthermore, as soil has an estimated maximum storage capacity for carbon capacity through [regenerative agriculture](https://en.wikipedia.org/wiki/Regenerative_agriculture) however there should be an ongoing maintaince period, tied to incentives, which extends beyond the scope of a contract to ensure that soil carbon isn't depleted and trigger durability issues outside a contract.

 To avoid the negative effects there are a number of elements that are required:

 - A project owner that has been created and is linked to a new Ecological Project (EP).